todorgarnev/react-login-assignment/README.md

 The project also has small server for handling mocked request - api folder.

 1. Ensure that latest [NodeJS](http://nodejs.org/) is installed.
-2. From the project folder execute the following commands:
+2. From the api folder execute the following commands:

 To install dependencies: